LucyMHall/Bookmark-Manager-2/README.md

 From the terminal type 'psql postgres' and press enter.
 You are now in the psql environment.

 2) You need to make both a test database which is used when running tests on the program and simulated user interactions
-  1) Test Database: Type into the terminal `CREATE DATABASE bookmark_manager_test;`
+  - Test Database: Type into the terminal `CREATE DATABASE bookmark_manager_test;`
-  2) Development Database: Type into the terminal `CREATE DATABASE bookmark_manager;`
+  - Development Database: Type into the terminal `CREATE DATABASE bookmark_manager;`
-  3) Check databases have been created: `\l` command, lists all the current databases
+  - Check databases have been created: `\l` command, lists all the current databases

-3) Connect to the databases using the pqsl command \c bookmark_manager;
+3) Connect to the databases using the pqsl command `\c bookmark_manager;``

-4) Run the query we have saved in the file 01_create_bookmarks_table.sql for both the test and development database Copy and paste the contents of this file into the terminal and press enter.
-View the table using the '\dt' command.
-Find out more information about a particular table using '\'d+ bookmarks'.
+4) Run the query we have saved in the file `01_create_bookmarks_table.sql` for both the test and development database Copy and paste the contents of this file into the terminal and press enter.
+View the table using the `\dt` command.
+Find out more information about a particular table using `\d+ bookmarks`.